Financial Aid and Scholarships

 How to Apply

-There are two applications that are available to students who are interested in applying for financial aid.
+There are two applications available to students who are interested in applying for financial aid.

-1. If your are a U.S. Citizen, a Permanent Resident or other Eligible Non-Citizen
+1. If you are a U.S. Citizen, a Permanent Resident or other Eligible Non-Citizen*

 *Eligible non-citizen examples include a U.S. permanent resident who has a green card (Permanent Resident Card), a conditional permanent resident with a conditional Green Card, or a "refugee".